-The Latex Technology Laboratory of the department is equipped with latex characterization instruments for latex product manufacture while it is also equipped with several instruments to measure chemical properties of polymer.
+The Latex Technology Laboratory of the department is equipped with latex characterization instruments for latex. product manufacture while it is also equipped with several instruments to measure chemical properties of polymer.
+Also, instrumentation to analyse various properties of rubber and plastic such as physical, mechanical and thermal properties namely; specific gravity, rebound resilience, tensile and compression, abrasion resistance, melt flow index and other are available in this laboratory

-Process Instrumentation and Control Laboratory
+Process Control Laboratory

-Lecturer in Charge: Dr. M. Narayana Technical Officer: Mr. D. N. S. Epa Lab Attendant: Mr. D. S. Dayananda
+Lecturer in Charge: Dr. M. Narayana Technical Officer: Mrs. H. B. R. Sajeewani Lab Attendant: Mr. D. S. Dayananda